iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.va.mobilehealth.ncptsd.covid___1.6/report.md

 > Highly recommend it.
 I worked in a very demanding environment where there wasn't enough support.
 Using this coupled with professional help maximize the experience.<br> :date: __2021-02-03 18:14:23__

 > Very helpful and informative<br> :date: __2021-02-02 19:54:22__

-> I don't know why I resisted using an emotional support app but I did.
-Originally I downloaded this Covid Coach to evaluate it before recommending it to tech preference friends.
-Now utilizing this app for myself is supportive in ways that surprise me.
-It reminds me to USE the tools I have which allows me to have more choice in my days & nights.
-This ultimately allows me to have a life more of my choosing.
-By acknowledging where I'm at with my scheduled check-ins I choose what to do from there.<br> :date: __2021-02-02 13:12:27__